Ben Masters

 Benjamin Masters (May 6, 1947 – January 11, 2023) was an American actor who is best known for his portrayal of Julian Crane in daytime drama Passions from July 8, 1999, to the show's final episode on August 7, 2008.

 Early life

 Masters was born in Corvallis, Oregon, and graduated from the University of Oregon as a theater major.

+In 1975, while filming a TV movie, One of Our Own, he broke his neck in a car accident.
+The break was misdiagnosed and he was sent home but, after discussing the problem with one of the doctors consulting on the movie and at the urging of his costar, George Peppard, he went back to the hospital, where a hangman's break was confirmed.
+Surgeons placed him in a halo traction brace, leaving noticeable scars on his forehead.